Germany's Scholz says Lufthansa talks were good

-BERLIN, June 22 (Reuters) - The German government on Monday held last-ditch talks about a 9 billion euros Lufthansa bailout on Monday, Finance Minister Olaf Scholz said, as Berlin politicians seek to resolve a standoff with a key shareholder in the airline.
+BERLIN (Reuters) - The German government on Monday held last-ditch talks about a 9 billion euros Lufthansa (LHAG.DE) bailout on Monday, Finance Minister Olaf Scholz said, as Berlin politicians seek to resolve a standoff with a key shareholder in the airline.

 Billionaire investor Heinz Hermann Thiele, the airline’s biggest shareholder, has threatened to block the bailout unless its terms are adjusted.